-- Liaising with all relevant business and support areas within the Company. - Monitoring and assessing the level of Compliance risk that the Company faces, taking into account the investment and ancillary services provided, as well as the scope of financial instruments traded - and distributed. - Monitoring the adequacy and effectiveness of the measures and procedures of the Company. - Advising and assisting the relevant persons responsible for carrying out the investment services to be in compliance with the Law.
+- Liaising with all relevant business and support areas within the Company. - Monitoring and assessing the level of Compliance risk that the Company faces, taking into account the investment and ancillary services provided, as well as the scope of financial instruments traded and distributed. - Monitoring the adequacy and effectiveness of the measures and procedures of the Company. - Advising and assisting the relevant persons responsible for carrying out the investment services to be in compliance with the applicable laws. - Keeping records for all its activities performed. - Advising on the implementation of the procedures and measures described in the Company's Manual. - Following up on compliance audits/checks, coordinating implementation of agreed corrective measures. - Controlling the calendar of regulatory filings and submissions, ensuring all deadlines are met. - Ensuring that employees of the Company attend training sessions on compliance with applicable laws, rules and regulations. - Maintaining and updating internal policies and procedures of the firm that deal with compliance matters.